Application

 - Protocol: you can select the protocol used by your application : HTTP (for both standard HTTP or websocket communications), gRPC, TCP, UDP.

 - Publicly exposed: it allows you to expose over the public network your service.
-A public domain will be assigned to your application during the deployment (see Domain section)
+A public domain will be assigned to your application during the deployment (see Connecting from the internet section)

 - If Publicly Exposed is selected: